 Garo Hills The eastern part of Meghalaya is known as the Garo Hills.
 The hilly tracts of Meghalaya are known as the Shillong Plateau and are divided into three parts, the Jaintia hills on the east, the Khasi hills in the centre and the Garo ... [+]

 Umiam lake This is a large water body located beside the Guwahati Shillong main highway.
 Umiam is the village lying northeast of the lake.
-This is one of the biggest and most beautiful lakes of Northeast India, located at an altitude of 1520 ... [+]
+This is one of the biggest and most beautiful lakes in Northeast India, located at an altitude of 1520 ... [+]